tuantrann/tuantrann/README.md

 ## Hi there, I'm Tuan Tran :computer::boy::wave:

-I am a 3rd-year Computer Science student at The University of Houston at Texas, who is passionate about backend development, cloud computing and data science :bar_chart:.
+I am a 3rd-year Computer Science student at The University of Houston at Texas, who is passionate about backend development, cloud computing and machine learning :bar_chart:.

 - 🌱 I’m currently learning MERN stack.
 - 👯 I’m looking to collaborate on any MERN project.